-Based on the mode split and the parking offer the site considered that membership of the city cycle club for the 5 years of the travel plan for a max of 25% of the residents was considered a good basis for the support of cycle use, the highway feedback has indicated that full cost year 1 and 2 for all units, half cost year 3 and 4 and 25% of costs year 5 and 6.
-At £60/year this for 381 units equates to £80040 over the 6 years if fully taken up, a significant increase from the £18703 initially offered.
+Based on the mode split and the parking offer the site considered that membership of the city cycle club for the 5 years of the travel plan for a max of 25% of the residents is considered a good basis for the support of cycle use, for each year.
+At £60/year this for 395 units equates to £29625 if fully taken up.
 This will be managed by the on site team and TPC through the FTP.

-Support to the annual metro card for area C £631/year, for first year only for 25% of the residents equates to £59314.
+Support to the annual metro card for area C \pm 631/year, for first year only for 25% of the residents equates to \pm 62311

-Promotion through the TRO of a city car club space at the site frontage for car users not allocated a space.
+Promotion through the TRO of a city car club space at the rear site frontage for car users not allocated a space.

 In addition a similar member ship of the car club based on demand but full cost year 1 and 2, half cost year 3 and 4 and 25% of costs year 5.
-At £60/year this for 381 units equates to £18703 over the 5 years if fully taken up.
+At £60/year this for 395 units equates to £27100 over the 5 years if fully taken up.
 This will be managed by the on site team and TPC through the FTP.
 This will be managed by the on site team and TPC through the FTP.

 Provide a contribution to the wider are study/management of movement and parking if required capped at £20k.
-(If the displacement of the commuters is considered an overriding concern then the